-IDC777-1 is ideal for developers who want to quickly and cost effectively integrate high performance Audio and Data Bluetooth functionality into their products.
+IDC747-1 is ideal for developers who want to quickly and cost effectively integrate high performance Audio and Data Bluetooth functionality into their products.
 It is controlled through a simple UART interface that also serves for data transmissions.
 For the Audio, it has Analog or Digital Outputs.
-The module can connect to multiple devices with multiple profiles, including the new LE Audio Unicast and Auracast (Broadcast).
-The power consumption is <1mAmp when connected, <1mAmp in Pairing mode and <4mAmp when streaming music at 3.3V.
-It is supplied FCC, CE, IC, Korea, Japan and Bluetooth 5.4 certified.
+The module can connect to multiple devices with multiple profiles.
+The power consumption is <1mAmp when connected, <1mAmp in Pairing mode and <6mAmp when streaming music at 3.3V.
+It is supplied FCC, CE and Bluetooth 5.2 certified.
 It is also supplied with sample Android and iOS Applications to help integrate the Bluetooth functionality with the product end Application.
-IDC777-1 features can be also customised for specific complex use cases and scenarios.
+IDC747-1 features can be also customised for specific complex use cases and scenarios.
 Please contact info@iot747.com for customisation requests.